bruceravel/demeter/documentation/Artemis/data.rst

       Rk plot

-   The :quoted:`Rk` plot is a stacked plot with the “Rmr” on the bottom and |chi| (k) on the top.
+   The :quoted:`Rk` plot is a stacked plot with the :quoted:`Rmr` on the bottom and |chi| (k) on the top.
 The value of k-weighting selected in the `Plot window <plot/index.html>`__ is used.
 Fourier transform windows are drawn over the |chi| (k) and \||chi| (R)\| spectra.